alexqfredrickson/notes/aws/aws.md

 ### SQS

-AWS SQS (Simple Queue Service) is a queueing service allowing you to integrate and decouple distributed software systems and components.
+SQS (Simple Queue Service) is a queueing service allowing you to integrate and decouple distributed software systems and components.

 SQS queues can be either "standard" or "FIFO":